mshoush/conformal-prescriptive-monitoring/README.md

 * Next, download the data from the abovementioned link

-* Then run the following shell script to start experiments w.r.t the training, calibration phases.
+* Then run the following shell script to start experiments w.r.t the training, calibration, and testing phases.

                                      ./run_training_calibration.sh